Miss Texas' Teen

 The Miss Texas' Teen competition is the pageant that selects the representative for the U.S. state of Texas in the Miss America's Teen pageant.

 In January 2023, the official name of the pageant was changed from Miss Texas' Outstanding Teen, to Miss Texas’ Teen, in accordance with the national pageant.

-Emma Fossum of Dallas was crowned Miss Texas' Teen 2025 on June 28, 2025, at the Charles W. Eisemann Center for Performing Arts in Richardson, Texas.
-She competed for the title of Miss America's Teen 2026 in September 2025.
+Zoe Zogleman of Prosper was crowned Miss Texas' Teen on June 27, 2026, at the Eisemann Center in Richardson, Texas.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The results of Miss Texas' Teen as they participated in the national Miss America's Teen competition.
 The year in parentheses indicates the year of the Miss America's Teen competition the award/placement was garnered.